jpmalek/lake_washington_and_sammamish_temps/README.md

 This project uses Github Actions to push code unit test coverage results to Github Pages whenever code is pushed to the main branch.

 GitHub Issues is a robust tracking system that allows you to track bugs, enhancements, or other requests related to your project.
 It's more than just a bug tracker - it's also a great way to manage your development tasks and workflows.
 You can assign issues to specific team members, label them for easy searching, and reference them directly in your code commits.
 This makes GitHub Issues a central part of your project management toolkit.
 It's great, but frankly it doesn't yet quite compare to other project management tools like Asana or the toolset provided by Atlassian (Jira, etc), albiet at much higher costs.

+All for the wonderful low price of: under $10 per month for a Github account.

 ## Coding Languages
 I've coded in many languages over the years, starting with C, HTML and Javascript.